systemNEO/systemNEO/README.md

 ## WELCOME
-*I am a fulstack web dev and I love my job.*
+*I am a fulstack web dev and I love it.*

 ---